 About Guadalupe and its origins

 The origins of Guadalupe are inevitable linked to its Monastery.
 The story goes that, back in the 13th century, a shepherd found a statue of Virgin Mary on the banks of River Guadalupe River, and a chapel was built in her honour.
-Later on, it was declared a royal sanctuary was rebuilt to be transformed into the impressive monastery that is today.
+Later on, it was declared a royal sanctuary and was rebuilt to be transformed into the impressive monastery that is today.

 In the 15th century, two important historical events took place in 1492 – the discovery of America and the reconquest of Granada.
 The monastery grew more and more important as a cultural and research institution, and as centre of pilgrimage.
 Today it continues to receive thousands of pilgrims that come from every corner of Spain.